RifatArefin32/job-now/README.md

 ```bash
 php artisan serve
 ```

-## Day-2: Your First Route and View
+### Creating Routes and views
-- Create Routes at `./routes/web.php` file.
+Create Routes at `./routes/web.php` file.
 Each route has a method (e.g. GET, POST, PUT, DELETE etc.), routing path and a function.
 This function defines which action to do while request to this route.
-- View files are stored at `./app/resources/views/` directory
+View files are stored at `./app/resources/views/` directory

-## Day-3: Create a Layout File Using Laravel Components
+### Laravel Components
 - Create `components/` directory at `./app/resources/views/` that contains files of reusable components can be used in multiple views.
 - Access the component by using `<x-component_name></x-component_name>` tag and inside it we can pass values.
 These values are captured by the component in a variable called `$slot` and we can use `$slot`variables in our layout usning `{{ $slot }}` or `<php? echo "$slot" ?>`
 - We can also use slot variables using `<x-slot:variable_name> </x-slot:variable_name>` and use the variable in the component file using `{{ $variable_name }}`

-## Day-4: Make a Pretty Layout Using TailwindCSS
-- We can use slot-variables as well
-For example:
+- `@props` are used as the external variables or attributes passed to the element to blade
+- `$attributes` variables are used to catch all the attributes passed to the element

 # About Laravel